 To define and monitor the state of the art and emerging technologies in clinical microbiology, to contribute to development, maintenance, and enhancement of CAP clinical microbiology proficiency testing and other quality assurance programs; to provide information and expertise in clinical microbiology to the College for furtherance of its programs; and to maintain liaison, where appropriate, with other national and global organizations concerned with clinical microbiology.

-The following publications are available for purchase through our CAP Press Publications site.
+The following publication is available for purchase through our CAP Press Publications site.

 |Time Commitment Requirements|